rstudio/keras3/docs/dev/reference/optimizer_multi.md

 Wraps an
 [`optimizer_map()`](https://keras3.posit.co/dev/reference/optimizer_map.md)
 or a callable that selects an optimizer for a variable.
+Access the sub-optimizers through `optimizer$optimizers`, for example to inspect their learning rates, iterations, or loss-scale factors.
+A multi-optimizer does not expose a single `learning_rate`, because its sub-optimizers may have different learning rates.
 Optimizer-specific callbacks are not currently supported.

 ## Usage